Here are a few questions and answers that may help you when considering artworks to enter in the prize.

 How many artworks can I enter?

 You can enter 1 or 2 artworks.
-Each artwork must be registered in a separate application form.
+Each artwork must be registered in a separate entry form.

 What is the maximum size my work can be?

-For 2D works the maximum size including frame is 155cm (height) x 155cm (width).
-For sculptures and ceramics, the maximum size is 200cm (high) x 150cm (wide) x 150cm (deep).
-It must weigh 40kg or less.
-Works MUST fall within these size and weight restrictions, no exceptions.
-1cm out of this size restriction is not acceptable.
-10gram over the weight restriction is not acceptable.
+For 2-D artworks the maximum size including frame is 155 cm (height) x 155 cm (width).
+For 3-D artworks, including sculptures and ceramics, the maximum size is 200 cm (high) x 150 cm (wide) x 150 cm (deep) and must weigh 40 kg or less.
+Artworks MUST fall within these size and weight restrictions, no exceptions.
+1 cm out of this size restriction is not acceptable; 10 grams over the weight restriction is not acceptable.

 What are D-rings?
 And do I need them?

-A “D-ring” is a small metal ring that is shaped like the letter D. D-rings are attached to frames, one on either side, so the work can be hung from these points.
-You do not need D-rings if your work has a synthetic cord on the back.
+A D-ring is a small metal ring that is shaped like the letter D. D-rings are attached to frames, one on either side, so the artwork can be hung from these points.
+You do not need D-rings if your artwork has a synthetic cord on the back.
 Wire is not acceptable unless it is covered with plastic as it can damage other works.
-If your work is a stretched canvas on a timber frame, it can be hung from the frame.
+If your artwork is a stretched canvas on a timber frame, it can be hung from the frame.

 How should I frame my artwork?

-It is up to you how you would like to frame your work.
+It is up to you how you would like to frame your artwork.
 Judges of previous Blacktown City Art Prize exhibitions have commented that simple frames which enhance the qualities of the artwork are better than overly decorative frames.
+Artworks on stretched canvas do not have to be framed.

-How will I be notified if my work has been selected for the Blacktown City Art Prize?
+How will I be notified if my artwork has been selected for the Blacktown City Art Prize?

-The list of selected Finalists works will appear at www.blacktownarts.com.au and on our social media @BlacktownArts.
-Works not included on the list are to be understood as not selected.
-Finalists will also receive a list of selected works via email.
+The list of selected Finalists’ artworks will be posted at www.blacktownarts.com.au and on our social media @BlacktownArts.
+Artworks not included on the list are to be understood as not selected.
+All entrants will also receive a list of selected artworks via email.

 If I am selected as a Finalist, when and how do I deliver and collect my artwork?